Algar Lab @ Lakehead University

 Pancake

-Pancake is a 10-year-old (European) Burmese.
+Pancake is an 11-year-old (European) Burmese.
 Born in the UK, she moved with the lab from the University of Nottingham in 2021 and still does not understand why she did not have her own seat in first class for the journey.
 Pancake enjoys sleeping, stress-eating, riding in a backpack on hikes, camping, saunas, being with her two humans, and committing random acts of violence.
 She does not enjoy cold feet, rain, children, other cats, or being ignored.
 Fortunately, she is too uncoordinated to successfully hunt anything.

 Paws Grads